speps/speps.github.io/content/articles/torus-trooper-part2.md

 With this, the game is playable as far I could tell.
 Replays work, saves work and it behaves the same as the original executable!

 However, the original only supplied a Windows executable.
 The original source code shows it might have worked on other systems but the libs for this weren't supplied.
-To be able to port the game to other platforms, the main issue I can think of would be the BulletML library which is a custom static library.
+To be able to port the game to other platforms, the main issue I can think of would be the BulletML library which is a custom dynamic library.

 I think I found the original C++ code for BulletML which I'll have a look at in part 2 where I will try to make the codebase support multiple systems.